 So before submitting a claim, first read carefully the wording of your policy, that you find in your account.
 If in doubt I would ask questions through the hotline 24/7 to understand whether you can start a claim or not.
 Be careful not to break any rules listed in the wording, because this would make your claim invalid.

-Travel insurance – how to choose the best one for your travels
+How to choose the best travel insurance for your travels

 Travel insurance is probably one of those things we all would avoid, if we could, or skimp on.
 We not only need to invest money in purchasing travel insurance, we also must take our time for researching online and finding a good value travel insurance policy that is well-balanced and best suits our needs.